Sam-Max/rcmltb/README.md

 - Using 7-zip tool to extract all supported files
 - Extract rar, zip and 7z with or without password
 - Status Pages for unlimited tasks
+- Upload files to a superGroup/channel.
+- 4gb file with premium account
 - Thumbnail for each user
 - Set upload as document or as media for each user
 - Cancel all buttons for choosing specific tasks status to cancel